Unease/mctas.com/content/tutorials/installation/setup_mclauncher/_index.md

 2. Run the installer
 3. A window should appear
 {{<figure class="screenshot" src="javaw_3wDzbdLJaS.png">}}
-4. Here you can select your minecraft version as well as the `Loader Version`.
+4. Here you can select your Minecraft version as well as the `Loader Version`.
 The Loader should always be set to the newest version, some bugs may occur on old versions. `Create Profile` will automatically create a new profile in your Minecraft launcher.
 5. Open your Minecraft launcher, a new profile should've been added to the dropdown menu
 {{<figure class="screenshot" src="Minecraft_j4svmjk50e.png">}}